Plumsail/forms-docs/Public/designer/containers.rst

-Containers in Plumsail Forms
+Containers in Plumsail Forms (public forms)
 ==================================================

 .. contents:: Contents:
  :local:
  :depth: 1

-General Info
+Introduction
 -------------------------------------------------------------
 Containers are elements that contain other elements inside of them.
 Containers can contain any elements inside, including other containers.